Blackwell (series): Rosa Blackwell

-The main protagonist of the series, living in modern day New York City.
+The main protagonist of the series, living in New York City during the 2000s.
 Having been brought up in foster care after the early death of her parents and Institutionalisation of her aunt, Rosa is a reserved introvert who struggles with communication, though she is hardly interested in befriending others.
 She starts the series as a fledgling writer and journalist, but quickly embraces her role as a medium.
 Over the course of the series, she becomes determined and fierce in her resolve to help ghosts move on, even accumulating multiple restraining orders over the course of her work.
 She is incredibly defiant at times, and can be dismissive of Joey, but always cares enough to do the right thing.

 Joey Mallone

 The spirit guide of the Blackwell family.
 Joey originally hails from the Roaring 20s, working in a tailor shop before being gunned down by mobsters.
 Through an interesting chain of events not fully disclosed, he ended up becoming tied to the Blackwell family, starting with Rosa's grandmother.
 Joey is dry and sarcastic, frequently lamenting over the eternal and thankless nature of his work as a spirit guide, and is unable to be more than 30 feet away from his medium at all times.
 He does, however, genuinely care for the Blackwell women that he is stuck with, and tries his best to protect them when they are in danger.